mcesbrondarnaud/ada-course-website/contents/part1bis.md

 The primary goal of this step was to explore how subreddits cluster into groups and whether certain clusters (e.g., political subreddits) are more likely to generate negative interactions.

 ## Clustering subreddits
-- UMAP Scatterplot => Show how subreddits cluster based on embeddings (visualized on UMAP).
-- Cluster Sizes => Show a bubble chart or bar plot with the size of each cluster (e.g., number of subreddits in each thematic group).
+In order to reduce the high-dimensional embedding vectors of subreddits into two dimensions we used UMAP (Uniform Manifold Approximation and Projection).
+This allowed us to visualize the semantic relationships between them.

+[Cluster's map]
+> The UMAP scatterplot shows that subreddits naturally form clusters based on their thematic focus.
+[Give example ?]

+[Bubble chart]
+> We can also visualize the size of each thematic group.
+This allows us to determine the size of the largest clusters for example.

 ## High-level cluster characterization
 - [Plot distribution of high level clusters]